Our Stories

 story

-‘’ currently work at a private company.
+‘’ I currently work at a private company.
 I have worked there for 3 years.
-Recently a higher position within my company got vacant and I applied for it.
-I had more than enough qualifications for the position, but the management did not even consider my application.
-Instead of giving me the promotion, the management degraded me into a lower position.
-I am humiliated and find it really hard to be in that company anymore.
-The people I work with also bully me.
-They call me names and I always become the subject of their insults.
-Sometimes I even work during my lunch hours simply to avoid contact with the workers.
+Recently a higher position within the company got vacant and I applied for it.
+I had more than enough qualifications for the position but the management did not even consider my application.
+Instead of giving me the promotion, the management degraded me into a lower position just because I’m gay.
+I feel humiliated and find it really hard to be in that company anymore.
+The people I work with also bullies me.
+They call me names and I’m always the topic of their insults.
+I work during my lunch hours simply to avoid contact with the workers.
 To deal with this everyday takes a toll on my mental health.
-I’m really glad I got to share my worries with the Equité team.
+I’m really glad I got to share my worries with the Équité team.
 Talking to them helped me feel better, and now I have the confidence to leave this place and hopefully find something better.”

 Shammika’s